dimitri-nicolo/calico/getting-started/kubernetes/ebpf.md

 #### Tweak and apply installation Custom Resources

-When the main install guide tells you to apply the `custom-resources.yaml`, typically by running `kubectl create` with the URL of the file directly, you should instead download the file so it can be edited:
+When the main install guide tells you to apply the `custom-resources.yaml`, typically by running `kubectl create` with the URL of the file directly, you should instead download the file, so that you can edit it:

 ```bash
 curl -o custom-resources.yaml <url of the file from the main install guide>